 2017 Santa Cruz Mountains Estate Pinot Noir

 The 2017 Griffin Hill Pinot Noir follows the footsteps of the very successful prior vintages with a picking timed to show full varietal ripeness and enough acid to be a great pairing for cheeses, fish, poultry and vegetarian dishes.
-Even at its young age, it's showing a lot of aroma, complexity, notes of cherry, deep color, balance and silky tannins.
+Even at its young age, it's showing a lot of aroma, complexity, notes of cherry and marzipan, ruby color, excellent balance and silky tannins.
 You can drink now, but buy some to lay it down for a few years (or more-our Pinots age really well). $40/bottle.